 Once you've verified your Brand Account, you'll be taken to the dashboard for your channel.
 Now, it's time to start customizing it.

-Click that, then click on the section that says "advanced settings."
+Click this cogwheel icon, then click on the section that says "advanced settings."

-Next, you'll want to add your channel description and links.
+To describe your YouTube channel for your viewers, you'll want to add a channel description and links to other webpages associated with your brand.
 Back on your channel customization dashboard, click on the "About" tab.

-For example, if you wanted to overlay your banner with a link to your Facebook Page, it might look like this:
+For example, if you wanted to overlay your banner with a link to your Facebook Page, it might look like this as a result: